-Insurance Comparative Guide - Reinsurance - Indonesia
+Insurance Comparative Guide

 - OJK Regulation 31/POJK.07/2020 of 2020 regarding the Organisation of Consumer and Public Services in the Financial Service Sector by the OJK.

-- provide accurate, truthful, clear and non-misleading information regarding insurance products;
+- provide accurate, truthful, clear, easily accessible and non-misleading information regarding insurance products;

-- use simple, easy-to-understand terms, phrases and sentences in the Indonesian language (which may be used in conjunction with another language as necessary) in all documents that:
+- use simple, easy-to-understand terms, phrases and/or sentences in the Indonesian language (which may be used in conjunction with another language as necessary) in all documents containing information on products and/or services;

 - provide an explanation of any terms, phrases, sentences, symbols, diagrams and signs that are not understood by the consumer;

+- not provide information and/or documents which do not use the Indonesian language (which may be used in conjunction with another language as necessary);

-- provide a summary of its products in writing and set out the benefits, risks, main features, conditions and procedures under which the products are offered;
+- provide a summary of its products in writing and set out the benefits, risks, main features, fees, conditions and procedures under which the products are offered;

 - provide documents containing the terms and conditions of the products during the marketing and before the consumer enters into an agreement to purchase such products;